 Mooroolbark Christian Fellowship is a congregation of Grace Communion International located in Melbourne Australia.

 The church is called to proclaim the gospel of Jesus Christ, the message that God is reconciling the world to himself and offering forgiveness of sin and eternal life through Jesus Christ.
-A more detailed exposition of Worldwide Church of God beliefs and doctrines can be found in our Statement of Beliefs.
+A more detailed exposition of Grace Communion International beliefs and doctrines can be found in our Statement of Beliefs.

 Mooroolbark Christian Fellowship is involved in a number of partnerships with the local community.